The information below will assist you in understanding the USC timetable and to locate the correct room at each of USC's study locations.

 Refer also to the campus maps.

 Fields used in the timetable

 - Tutorial: A tutorial is a forum for discussion and consolidation of the themes and concepts introduced in a lecture.
-Tutorial classes are usually 15-25 students in size and provide an atmosphere of discussion, interaction, presentation and debate.
+Tutorial classes usually have smaller students numbers to provide an atmosphere of discussion, interaction, presentation and debate.